alibaba/GraphScope/docs/analytical_engine/key_concepts.rst

 OnlyIn
 """"""

-Under this case, each fragment $F_i$ maintains “local” nodes v and a set of “mirrors” for nodes v' in other fragments such that there exists an edge (v', v).
-In graph G, $F_1$ maintains “mirror” nodes {1, 9, 12} besides its local nodes.
+Under this case, each fragment $F_{i}$ maintains “local” nodes v and a set of “mirrors” for nodes v' in other fragments such that there exists an edge (v', v).
+In graph G, $F_{1}$ maintains “mirror” nodes {1, 9, 12} besides its local nodes.

 .. image:: ../images/onlyin.png
   :alt: OnlyIn